nekromoth/cpu/README.md

 ### Constants
 Constants exist only in the assembler source-code.
-They act as a absolute-addresses or immediate value when assembled.
+They act as a absolute-addresses or immediate value when assembled (and used).
-When the integer-literal is bigger than the intended size the exessive bits are cut of to fit the destination.
+Exessive bits are cut of to fit the destination.

 		% <identifier> <integer-literal>